OFFICIAL WEBSITE OF JOSHUA HONG

 Prior Sports Tennis, Baseball

-American Conference Recognition & Collegiate Milestones
+Freshman Recognition & Collegiate Milestones

-Conference honors and early collegiate milestones
+Conference honors, team recognition, and early collegiate milestones

-School Record Tie
+School Record

 RECORD

-Matched two UTSA program Tying Records at the Golden Nugget Invitational: 8-under 64 (18-hole record) and 10-under 134 (36-hole record).
+Set a new UTSA single-season scoring average record and tied two UTSA program records at the Golden Nugget Invitational: 8-under 64 (18-hole record) and 10-under 134 (36-hole record).

 Player of the Week

-Awarded following a win at the Military City Collegiate and a third-place finish at the Golden Nugget Invitational.
+Received American Conference Player of the Week honors following a win at the Military City Collegiate and a third-place finish at the Golden Nugget Invitational.

 First Collegiate Win